 Fowler’s famed finishing ability made him a hugely popular figure amongst Kopites, the local hero who ruthlessly needed just half a chance to find the net.
 Fowler scored 30+ goals in all competitions in each of his first three full seasons as a Liverpool player, including 35 league goals before his 20th birthday.

-Named as the PFA Young Player of the Year in back-to-back seasons in 1995 and 1996, Fowler is the seventh-highest goalscorer in Premier League history with 163 goals.
+Named as the PFA Young Player of the Year in back-to-back seasons in 1995 and 1996, Fowler is the eighth-highest goalscorer in Premier League history with 163 goals.

 Michael Owen – 46 goals